YasminGd/frello-frontend/README.md

 ![Login image](src/assets/img/read-me/sign-up.png "sign-up-page")

 ### Task details
-Here the user can edit their tasks and watch it happens live, on this page and behind it, on the board.
-Every button on the right menu opens a dynamic modal which fits the content accordingly to the pressed button.
+Here the user can edit his tasks and watch it happens live, on this page and behind it, on the board.
+Every button on the right menu opens a dynamic modal which fits his position accordingly to the pressed button.

 ![Task details image](src/assets/img/read-me/task-details.png "task-details")

 ### Side menu
-The menu on the right which is opened by the pressing the "Show menu" button enables the user to change the board's background with unsplash Images and watch the activities of the board (who did what and when).
+The menu on the right which is opened by pressing the "Show menu" button enables the user to change the board's background with unsplash Images and watch the activities of the board.

 <p align="center">
   <img src="src/assets/img/read-me/side-menu-activities.png" width="45%">